washrafayoub/easy-web-app/README.md

 * basic OAuth security

 ## Compared with ...
+* jade
-* jade -- descriptive, but low level, more focus to simplify the creation of web pages
+  * descriptive, but low level
+  *  more focus to simplify the creation of web pages, not applications
+* angular
-* angular -- can do everything, but programming is required
+  * can do everything, but programming is required

 ## Node.js example
 This creates a web page with a form view to add customers and a result view: